DariusKos/Cambridge_Climate_Dashboard/README.md

 # Cambridge Climate Dashboard
 An interactive, single-page dashboard exploring over a century of weather observations from **Cambridge, UK** — air temperature, soil temperature, rainfall, and a temperature-aware drought index.
 It is built from a single Python script that reads three CSV files and writes one self-contained HTML file.
-If you just want to look at the Dashboard, download the **"cambridge_climate_dashboard.html"** file and open in any browser.
+If you just want to look at the Dashboard, download the **"index.html"** file and open in any browser or open https://dariuskos.github.io/Cambridge_Climate_Dashboard/.

 This data analysis has been vibe-coded with Claude.ai.